guteksan/REST-CPP-benchmark/README.md

 A testcase is any combination of above parameters.
 There could be in total 16 testcases, but testcases for N=200 and t=0ms. were intentionally excluded as not providing any new information.

-Services were deployed on Ubuntu 16.04.
-To simulate clients, a python script ```postInLoop.py``` was used.
+Services were deployed and tested on Ubuntu 16.04

 ## Test results